 Even non-smokers can be at an increased risk if they inhale the smoke of others.
 This smoke from other people’s cigarettes, pipes, or cigars is called secondhand smoke.
 In 2006 the Surgeon General published a report that stated there is no risk-free level of exposure to secondhand smoke.
 Nonsmokers who are exposed to secondhand smoke at home or at work increase their risk of developing lung cancer by 20–30%.

 Radon is a naturally-occurring radioactive gas that is produced when uranium, thorium, and radium break down in soil, rock, and water.

 The amount of radon exposure you may have depends on the type of rock and soil under your home and/or business (where you spend most of your time).
 This varies by region.
 In Arizona, 1 in 15 homes tested had radon levels above what is considered acceptable (4.0 pCi/L).
 You can learn more about radon testing, including how to find a Radon Measurement Contractor from the Arizona Department of Health Services.

-Radon is a naturally-occurring radioactive gas that results from the breakdown of uranium in soil and rocks.
-It is odorless, colorless, and tasteless, making it very hard to detect.
-These gases can seep into various areas including building foundations, living spaces, and working spaces.
-Cigarette smoking combined with radon exposure seriously increases the risk of lung cancer.
-According to the US Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer among Americans and the leading cause of lung cancer in non-smokers.
+Because radon is odorless, colorless, and tasteless, it is very hard to detect.
+It can seep into building foundations, living spaces, and working spaces, especially if you have cracks in the basement floor or foundation.
+According to the US Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer among Americans and the leading cause of lung cancer among those who do not smoke.

-Personal or Family History
+Personal or Family History of Lung Cancer

 Other Lung Cancer Risk Factors